PierreMartin/weezrRepo/Roadmap.md

 "Martin Technologies | Lookup | Weezr"

-- UserInteractions => handle "replies too" in TabNotificationsCenter
-- Query (Apollo ?) => See why we pass many times in some queries (like users)
-- Fix forward photo in user detail
-- Fix tab unread message => not work at update
-- Fix websocket count unread messages in users grid, sometime stay at 0
-- Change wording in back-end by keys of trad
-- Android =>
-  - Very slow on device !!
-  - Bug, no pagination (on grid)
-  - Bug, no profile me on all grid

 1) Refacto Inputs (and handle fields errors)
   - Select | Wheel | Radio | Checkbox     => <Picker type="checkbox" canMultipleSelect={bool} data={[]} />   (ex: if type="date" => automatically in modal | if type="checkbox" => automatically in inline)
 2) Settings - check if email doesn't exist before save + handle fields errors